nightbox69/Speedruns/Games/Final-Fantasy-X/Notes/Nemesis.md

 ## Thunder Plains

-  * Activate the First Quactuar Stone northeast of the Save Sphere (Press Square).
+  * Activate the First Quactuar Stone northwest from the Save Sphere (Press Square).
   * Charge Yuna / Rikku / Tidus Overdrive on the Iron Giant (Doesn't have to be done in one encounter).
   * Steal Chocobo Feathers from Qactuars when encountered.
   	* Optional - Steal your 2nd Light Curtain from an Iron Giant.

 **Note:** Don't waste your time activating the other Qactuars Stones at this time.
-You can activate the other stones on the Capture Session.
+You can activate the other stones during the Capture Session.

 ## Spherimorph